AndreBarnard/C-Sharp-Helper-classes/README.md

 # C-Helper-classes

-Helper classes that can be used on any of your existing projects.
+This project contains C# helper classes that can becopied into existing projects along with unit test.

 Donation are welcome will be adding more helper classes on a regular bases: